Applications for the 2020 Grizedale Residency are now open. For more information and to apply, please visit the Grizedale Residency website.

-With thanks to the Brian Mercer Charitable Trust we are pleased to offer an annual residency opportunity based at Grizedale forest.
+With thanks to the Brian Mercer Charitable Trust we offer an annual residency opportunity based at Grizedale Forest.
 This intensive six week long residency aims to foster experimentation and innovation in response to the natural environment.

 About The Residency

 Known as the First Forest for Sculpture in the UK and made up of 3,000 hectares of managed woodland located within the Lake District National Park, Grizedale is a unique place for visitors of all ages to enjoy art in the landscape 365 days a year.
 There are currently 40 sculptures in the collection and the forest welcomes over 250,000 visitors each year.